 Want to know more about gamifying your training?

 If you’d like to know more about implementing gamification into your training programs, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free (forever) by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free (forever) by signing up here.